AndyRae/uk-box-office/readme.md

 - Run locally: `docker-compose up`
 - Make migrations: `docker exec web flask db upgrade`

-Requires you to have a `archive.csv` of box office data:
+Seeding data requires you to have a `archive.csv` of box office data in `src/berenice/data/`.
+You can find the entire dataset to use [here](https://boxofficedata.co.uk/opendata).
+It will take a long time to seed the data, so you might try the `--year` flag to only seed a single year.

 - Seed films: `docker exec web flask seed-films`
 - Seed box office: `docker exec web flask seed-box-office`
   - Additionally takes `--year` option for a specific year: `--year 2007`

+## Structure

+- `src/berenice/` - Flask app
+- `src/berenice/ukbo/api` - API endpoints
+- `src/berenice/ukbo/services` - Services
+- `src/berenice/ukbo/etl` - ETL Pipelines / CLI Tasks
+- `src/sophronia/` - React app

 ## Tasks